Noeliadoman/Doman-Bradley-Tillery/docs/proposal-template.md

-Team name:teamthatmustnotbenamed
+Team name:Weather Dashboard Team

-Team members: Noelia Doman, Aliece Bradley, and Nathaniel Tillery
+Team members: Nathaniel Tillery, Noelia Doman, and Aliece Bradley

 # Introduction
 The purpose of this project is to create a working weather app or website.
 The website will be accessible and will display weather information.
 It will include a dynamic user interface and pull real information directly from the internet.
-It will be capable of displaying information relevant and desired by the end user in a way that is meant to be visually appealing.
+It will be capable of displaying information relevant and desired by the end user in a way that is meant to be visually appealing to the creators.

 Key features:
  - Memory quiz game for recent weather
- - Accessibility (i.e. high contrast, audio option, multiple languages)
+ - Accessibility (i.e. high contrast, audio option)
-   + Settings screen (text size, languagesm other accesibility options)
+   + Settings screen (text size and other accesibility options)
    + 'Other' settings screen (location, celsius vs farenheit, other units such as mph winds etc)
  - Customizability (i.e. information display in forecast, color themes, number of days in forecast)
  - May build radar display to show rainfall or other information